 Christian Bale is a prominent English actor, who has starred in lots of blockbuster films.
 He first caught the public eye when he was 13, when he was chosen for the title role in Steven Spielberg’s Empire of the Sun.

 When it comes to acting extremes, Bale is also famous in his own league.
-His disturbing body transformation in the horror film, The Machinist, shocked the whole world.
-He prepared for his anorexic character by placing himself on a crash diet with only coffee and apples.
+His disturbing body transformation in the horror film, The Machinist, shocked the whole world. he prepare for his roles anorexic character by placing himself on a crash diet with only coffee and apples.
 He lost over 63 lbs. doing this.

 Bale went on receiving commercial recognition and acclaim for his performances in Christopher Nolan’s films – Batman Begins, The Dark Knight and The Dark Knight Rises, in which he was cast as Bruce Wayne or Batman.
 But, before he was able to do that, he had to gain weight.
 The actor went through a three-hour training session to gain 60 lbs. of muscle and ate a high-carb diet.